 The salad days of Neapolitan soccer were in the 1980s and early 90s, a period in which Argentine superstar, Diego Maradona, led Naples to two national championships.
 In those days, streets on a Sunday afternoon after a home game were either full of flag-waving, horn-tooting celebrations of victory or glum fans wandering slowly home, wondering just what had gone wrong.
 Fan involvement was intense.

 Things have gone very wrong in the last few years, and any sort of soccer emotion at all is noticeably absent.
 There are few victories to speak of, and no one seems to care about the defeats.
 Only a few thousand diehard fans even bothered to show up at the giant San Paolo stadium yesterday to watch Naples play Lecce.
 It was just as well—it was a 1-1 tie.
 That draw added one measly point to Naples' total in the league standings (a victory counts 3 points) and left them still mired fourth from the bottom in what is called the "demotion zone".
 BUT—it is the demotion zone of the B league!
 Naples is at the gates of true soccer obscurity—the C league, as minor as you can get in Italian professional soccer.

-its current form back in the 1920s.
-This morning
+current form back in the 1920s.
+This morning at the

-from the roadside.
-The certainly won't need San
+watch in comfort from the roadside.
+The certainly

 entry Dec.
 2002

 Those who have listened to sporting events on radio know just how good announcers are at letting you know what's going on down on the field.
 In soccer: